-Be vigilant and watch for early signs of distress.

-- Listen carefully to reports of bullying and reassure pupils that telling someone is not a sign of weakness. - Offer immediate support and help and use professional judgement to assess the nature and seriousness of the incident. - Report all incidents on PAM under 'log incident' and notify the HOY and MDr (Anti-bullying Lead) as well as any other staff involved e.g. progress mentors, SEND, resilience coaches etc. - Inform Anti Bullying Champion of the reflection form to add to the Bullying database. - The Head of Year will then liaise with all concerned and obtain written statements from:

-the victim/the bully/any witnesses including whoever first reported the incident.
+- Be vigilant and watch for early signs of distress. - Listen carefully to reports of bullying and reassure pupils that telling someone is not a sign of weakness. - Offer immediate support and help and use professional judgement to assess the nature and seriousness of the incident. - Report incidents to the relevant safeguarding, HOY, AHOY and Anti-bullying Lead as well as any other staff involved e.g. Aspirations. - Inform Anti Bullying Champion of the reflection form to add to the Bullying database. - The Head of Year will then liaise with all concerned and obtain written statements from: - The victim/the bully/any witnesses including whoever first reported the incident.